Our Architectural fees

 M+E Engineers - They work out the ventilation, plumbing, green technologies, electrical requirements of your build, in collaboration with your builder, plumber and electrician.

-Quantity Surveyor - You may chose to appoint a quantity surveyor to price the work, to ensure you're getting value for money from tendering contractors, they then hold the purse strings throughout the build and can often save you money overall.
+Quantity Surveyor - You may choose to appoint a quantity surveyor to price the work, to ensure you're getting value for money from tendering contractors, they then hold the purse strings throughout the build and can often save you money overall.